Toytiny/toytiny.github.io/_pages/service.md

 **I am happy to serve for the CV & Robotics community.
 Feel free to send me an invitation to review paper if you find me a good fit.**

 - Conference Reviewer
+    - International Conference on Machine Learning (ICML)
-    - IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR) i
+    - IEEE / CVF Computer Vision and Pattern Recognition Conference (CVPR)
     - International Conference on Learning Representations (ICLR)
     - Neural Information Processing Systems Datasets and Benchmarks Track (NeurIPS D&B)
     - European Conference on Computer Vision (ECCV)